Hotel Insurance Costs and Coverages for Brokers

 - Property: General property insurance covers the hotel business property, protecting the physical buildings and structures from covered perils.

 - Cyber Liability: A policy designed to cover the costs associated with cybercrime and data breaches.

 With Distinguished’s hotel primary insurance, this coverage comes conveniently bundled to give your clients more coverage and convenience at lower costs.
-For instance, our Hotel Primary insurance combines general liability, liquor liability, commercial auto, and property insurance.
+For instance, our Hotel Primary insurance combines general liability, liquor liability, and commercial auto insurance.
+Property insurance available on a case-by-case basis.
 It also comes paired with our dedicated claims team to make you and your clients’ lives that much easier.